RealJammy/The-Jambot/README.md

 # The Jambot

-The Jambot is a fun, interactive and easy to use discord bot created by me, Jammy.
-There are many commands the bot is able to execute- from quick, useful commands such as purging to fun commands such as displaying anime (or no anime!).
+The Jambot is a fun, interactive and easy to use discord bot created by [me, *Jammy*](https://github.com/RealJammy).
+There are many commands the bot is able to execute - from quick, useful commands such as purging to fun commands such as displaying anime (or no anime!).

-Feel free to add it to your server at: https://discord.com/api/oauth2/authorize?client_id=742802810843693089&permissions=8&scope=bot
+**Feel free to add it to your server at: https://discord.com/api/oauth2/authorize?client_id=742802810843693089&permissions=8&scope=bot**

----

 ## Notes

-The prefix for the bot is `.`
+- The Jambot's prefix is **`.`**

 ## Commands

+All commands of The Jambot are listed below in the relevant subheadings

 #### Fun